 I found myself in a similar situation when Sam turned vegetarian.
 From day one, we promised her she would have our full support.
 But that didn’t mean vegetarian meals for everyone.
 It meant that I made the adjustments.
 I have developed a cooking routine to produce for every meal a vegetarian dish for Sam, an omnivorous dish for those who don’t fancy vegetarian and a dish that both the vegetarian and the omnivores can enjoy.
 No, it isn’t hard.
 No, it doesn’t necessarily mean spending more time in the kitchen.
 It just takes getting used to.
 It means choosing a set of dishes where only one or two requires constant attention and the rest can be left to cook on their own.

 The day that I cooked chili relleno spring rolls for Sam, the rest of us had pork ribs adobo, squash soup and fried rice.
 The adobo simmered without fuss.
-The broth (I freeze homemade broth) was thawed and heated, I just added vegetables to it.
+The broth (I freeze homemade bone broth) was thawed and heated, I just added vegetables to it.
 Only the spring rolls and the fried rice needed work.

 The soup and the fried rice were both meatless.
 For the fried rice, instead of the usual chopped Chinese roast pork, I added tiny cubes of eggplants.
 Even Alex who is no eggplant fan enjoyed the fried rice very much.

-- 4 tbsps. of vegetable oil
+- 4 tablespoons of vegetable oil

-- 2 to 3 eggs, lightly beaten with a little salt and pepper
+- 2 to 3 eggs lightly beaten with a little salt and pepper

-- 1 large eggplant (the Asian variety), cut into 1/4 inch cubes
+- 1 large eggplant the Asian variety, cut into 1/4 inch cubes

-- 1 tsp. of minced garlic
+- 1 teaspoon minced garlic

-- 1 finger chili, finely chopped
+- 1 finger chili finely chopped

-- 4 to 5 c. of cooked rice
+- 4 to 5 cups cooked rice

-- 2 to 3 tbsps. of fried onions
+- 2 to 3 tablespoons fried shallots

-- 3 tbsps. of finely sliced scallions
+- 3 tablespoons finely sliced scallions

-- Heat 1 tbsp. of cooking oil in a wok or frying pan.
+Heat 1 tbsp. of cooking oil in a wok or frying pan.
 Pour in the beaten eggs and cook just until set.
 Roll up and transfer to a chopping board.
 Slice thinly.

-- Pour the remaining oil into the pan and heat.
+Pour the remaining oil into the pan and heat.
 Add the eggplant cubes and sprinkle with a little salt and pepper.
 Cook, stirring occasionally, until slightly softened.
 Add the garlic and chili.
 Cook until the eggplant cubes are cooked through and the mixture is aromatic.

 Add the cooked rice and fried onions.
 Sprinkle in more salt and pepper.
 Stir fry until the rice is heated through.

 Add the sliced eggs and scallions.
 Stir a few more times.
 Serve hot.